National law · source: Normattiva

 From publication to the delegating decrees

-1. Publication in the Official Gazette (Gazzetta Ufficiale), General Series No. 223.
+1. Publication in the Official Gazette, General Series No. 223.

 2. Entry into force (after the ordinary 15-day vacatio legis).

-3. Deadline for the legislative delegation to the Government (within 12 months of entry into force) to adopt the implementing legislative decrees and the measures adapting the framework to the AI Act.
+3. Deadline of the delegation to the Government (within 12 months of entry into force) for the adoption of the implementing legislative decrees and those aligning with the AI Act.

 07 · Competent authorities

-AgID and ACN; the Data Protection Authority (Garante)
+AgID and ACN; the Garante for personal data

-• AgID (Agency for Digital Italy) — functions of promotion and development of AI and notifying functions.
+• AgID (Agency for Digital Italy) — promotion and development functions for AI, and notification.

-• ACN (National Cybersecurity Agency) — functions of supervision, inspection and penalties and security aspects.
+• ACN (National Cybersecurity Agency) — supervision, inspection and penalty functions and security aspects.

 • Italian Data Protection Authority (Garante) — remains the competent authority for the processing of personal data.

 The designation is made by the law; the article indicated by secondary sources is Art.
-20 ⚠️ [to verify] the exact numbering against the Normattiva/Official Gazette text (corroborated by AI Legal Atlas + an independent legal source).
+20 ⚠️ [to verify] the exact numbering on the Normattiva/OG text (corroborated by AI Legal Atlas + an independent legal source).

 Normattiva · Law 132/2025 (article number to be confirmed)